 We pay our respects to elders of these nations past, present, and emerging, and to the many Indigenous people to whom this country continues to carry deep cultural, spiritual, and heritage significance.

-We take great pride knowing that we live on country that sustains the oldest continuous culture on earth and thank the Aboriginal and Torres Strait Islander people for their ongoing role as custodians of this land.
+We take great pride in knowing that we live on the country that sustains the oldest continuous culture on earth and thank the Aboriginal and Torres Strait Islander people for their ongoing role as custodians of this land.
 By providing information and promoting techniques that reduce the human impact on our precious lands, we seek to follow in their footsteps and learn from their example as custodians and protectors of our unique environment.

 Wanderstories is aware that the land is never truly being explored anew, given the ancient cultures that came before us who still call this land their home.
 Traditional Owners gained intimate knowledge of their environment from generations of experience.
 Let's all cultivate a deeper appreciation and respect for the Australian wilderness and share this country we all love.